Google Analytics vs Looker

 Pros

-• Excellent data governance and access control features
+• Excellent data governance and security features

 Cons

-• Steep learning curve for advanced customization and development
+• Steep learning curve and technical complexity

-• Complex setup requiring dedicated technical resources and expertise
+• Requires dedicated technical resources for maintenance

 Conclusion